 Flea Flicker: A trick play in which the ball is handed off (or pitched) to a running back, who begins to run only to throw the ball back to the quarterback, who then targets receivers who are by now far downfield.
 An all-or-nothing play that nearly always results in big gains, big losses...or worse.
 The infamous 1985 Lawrence Taylor hit on Joe Theismann, which resulted in a career-ending compound fracture to Theismann's leg, came on a botched flea flicker.
 A simplified version, the "Halfback Option", has the running back simply throw to a receiver downfield himself.

 Taking a Knee: Also sometimes known as the "victory formation" because of how common it is to secure victory, taking a knee is where the quarterback takes the snap and immediately drops to one knee.
 By the rules, this is counted as downing the ball, and the clock will continue to run short of the opposing team taking a time-out or some other circumstance.
 It is very common at the ends of games where one team has victory locked up and just wants to run out the clock (for example, if they lead by 4 points with less than a minute to go with the other team having no timeouts remaining).
-In the standard formation, there are three people in the backfield besides the quarterback- their only job is to grab the ball in the event of a bad snap.
+In the standard formation, there are three people in the backfield besides the quarterback—their only job is to grab the ball in the event of a bad snap, or (if necessary) to stop the defense from making it to the end zone.
 This formation came about after "The Miracle at the Meadowlands", a game that also led to universal acceptance of the kneel-down play after a botched handoff while attempting to run out the clock on the final play resulted in a fumble run back by the defense for a touchdown.

 Spiking the Ball: The opposite of taking a knee, spiking the ball occurs when you need to stop the clock as quickly as possible.
 Spiking the ball generally involves the offense moving to the line as quickly as they possibly can, snapping it, and immediately throwing it into the ground.
-This counts as an incomplete pass, since there are receivers in the area.
+This counts as an incomplete pass, and is in most rulebooks a specific exception to the intentional grounding rule (as long as the ball is handed to the quarterback by the center, rather than snapped long in a shotgun formation or similar, and as long as the quarterback does so immediately).
 Doing so immediately stops the clock.
-It is generally used near the ends of halves when one team doesn't have- or doesn't want to waste- any timeouts.
+It is generally used near the ends of halves when one team doesn't have—or doesn't want to waste—any timeouts.
+Using this technique to stop the clock does cost the down that the "play" is run, so obviously it should not be run on fourth down.
 A more interesting play is faking spiking the ball, which generally catches the defense off-guard and allows open receivers to get into position to catch the ball.

 No-Huddle Offense: A tactic used by the offense in which they to rush into formation to begin play immediately after their last without going into a huddle, with the plays called at the line.
 This is normally done when a team must score and time is running out (in which case it is often called a "hurry-up" offense), but can also be used to wear down the opposing defense by giving them little time to make changes to their formation or substitutions, leaving them with personnel on the field not suited for what the offense is doing and possibly forcing the defensive team to use a timeout.
 Due to the frequent use of this during the final minutes of the game, the "hurry-up" version is sometimes called the "two-minute offense".
 Some teams are known for running a no-huddle offense for most if not all of the game, most notably the Oregon Ducks in college football, and the Denver Broncos and New Orleans Saints in the NFL.
 While, as noted, this tends to wear down an opposing defense, the risk incurred is that it gives your own defense less time to rest when the offense is on the field.
 The Denver Broncos (via Peyton Manning) run a slower version of the no-huddle by rushing to the line...then wait to snap the ball until either the defense attempts a substitution (incurring a penalty in the process), or until the play clock is down to a few seconds (forcing the defenders to hold their positions for a very long time, which they would be less used to than their offensive counterparts).